mattermost/mattermost/STYLE-GUIDE.md

 All go code must follow the golang official [Style Guide](https://golang.org/doc/effective_go.html)

-In addition all code must be run though the official go formater tool [gofmt](https://golang.org/cmd/gofmt/)
+In addition all code must be run though the official go formatter tool [gofmt](https://golang.org/cmd/gofmt/)

 ## Javascript

-Part of the buld process is running ESLint.
-ESLint is the final athority on all style issues.
+Part of the build process is running ESLint.
+ESLint is the final authority on all style issues.
 PRs will not be accepted unless there are no errors or warnings running ESLint.
 The ESLint configuration file can be found in: [web/react/.eslintrc](https://github.com/mattermost/platform/blob/master/web/react/.eslintrc.json)

 Instructions on how to use ESLint with your favourite editor can be found here: [http://eslint.org/docs/user-guide/integrations](http://eslint.org/docs/user-guide/integrations)

-The following is an abriged version of the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript/blob/master/README.md#airbnb-javascript-style-guide-), with modifications.
+The following is an abridged version of the [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript/blob/master/README.md#airbnb-javascript-style-guide-), with modifications.
 Anything that is unclear here follow that guide.
 If there is a conflict, follow what is said below.

 ### Whitespace

-- Indentaiton is four spaces
+- Indentation is four spaces
 - Use a space before the leading brace
 - Use one space between the comma and the next argument in a bracketed list.
 No other space.
 - Use whitespace to make code more readable.